SoulRebel484/Project1/README.md

 503-100%
 404-0%
-In the last 7 days, what country produced the majority of the traffic on the website?
+In the last 7 days, what country produced the majority of the traffic on the website? china

 Of the traffic that's coming from that country, what time of day had the highest amount of activity?

+12 noon

 List all the types of downloaded files that have been identified for the last 7 days, along with a short description of each file type (use Google if you aren't sure about a particular file type).

+gz: Archive file compressed by gzip
+css: Cascading sheet file used to format contents of a web page
+zip: Used to compress one or more files into one location
+deb: A Unix archive with 2 bzipped or gzipped archives, one has installer control data and other installable data.
+rpm: Used for installing programs on linux